AniketNeogy/qe-spree-technical-assessment-aniket/playwright-test/test-documentation/spree-commerce-test-cases.md

 **Scenario Steps**:
 1. Create new user account with valid credentials
-2. Log in with newly created credentials
-3. Browse and add products to cart
+2. Browse and add products to cart
-4. Complete checkout using saved payment information
+3. Update the address, delivery method and payment information for this order
-5. Verify order completion and account history
+4. Verify order completion and account history

 **Success Criteria**:
 - User account is successfully created
-- User can log in with new credentials
+- Default address and payment information gets selected and is editable
 - Order is successfully placed
 - Order appears in the user's order history

+### E2E-02: Complete Purchase Flow (Guest User) using credit card payment

+**Business Value**: Revenue generation, core conversion path

+**Description**: Validate the complete purchase process from product discovery to order confirmation for guest users.

+**Scenario Steps**:
+1. Browse storefront and search for products
+2. Select a product, choose options (size & quantity), and add to cart
+3. On proceed to checkout, User is allowed to move to checkout page
+4. Add the contact information, shipping address and payment information
+5. Mock payment processing API responses to simulate successful transactions
+6. Verify order confirmation and receipt

+**Success Criteria**:
+- User prompted to login
+- Default address and payment information gets selected and is editable
+- Order is successfully placed with mock payment processing
+- Confirmation is displayed with order details
+- Order appears with correct details in the confirmation page

+**Implementation Notes**:
+- Uses API mocking to intercept payment requests
+- Generates realistic HTML for order confirmation
+- Handles multiple payment methods
+- Validates success criteria using robust selectors

 ### E2E-03: Abandoned Cart Recovery